Jamie Williams (American football)

-Early years
+Early life

 Williams was born in Fort Pierce, Florida and played football, basketball, and track at Davenport Central High School in Davenport, Iowa, graduating in 1978.
 At Central High, he was Class and Student Council Vice President, and captain of the school's Poetry Club.
 As a Parade All-American High School Football player, he chose Nebraska from numerous scholarship offers for both football and basketball.

 Williams was inducted into the Quad Cities Sports Hall of Fame in 2000.
-As a first-generation college student, Williams played tight end for 4 years at the University of Nebraska-Lincoln (UNL).
+As a first-generation college student, Williams played tight end for 4 years at the University of Nebraska-Lincoln.
 He was a four-year letter winner and earned All-Big Eight and All-American honors in 1981 and 1982.

 Williams was inducted into the University of Nebraska Chapter of the College Football Hall of Fame in 2002.